top of page

 Woodlawn was built by Capt.
 John Nichols in 1812 on Richland Pike (current Harding Rd.) in English regency style (similar style to Middleton Place near Charleston).
 With a long drive (some of the stone walls remain) stretching from Richland Pk (Harding Rd. now) to the mansion, Woodlawn sat overlooking the main road and the valley to the north.

-In 1870, their son, John Henry Williams (1825-1893), and his wife Sarah Elizabeth Boyd Williams (1830-1893) inhertied and lived at the property with their family.
+In 1870, their son, John Henry Williams (1825-1893), and his wife Sarah Elizabeth Boyd Williams (1830-1893) inherited and lived at the property with their family.
 They married in 1847.
 Her father was Maj.
 John and Lemira S. Douglass Boyd who had extensive land holdings around Nashville.
+Boyd money helped Woodlawn again.
 Her sister was married into the Hayes family and resided at Ensworth.
 Elizabeth used her family’s resources to help Woodlawn.
 About 1888, the Williams parents gave John and Sarah 777 acres of their lannd stretching west from current Kennver Ave. toward the Harding's Belle Meade Plantation.

 J.H.'s sister, Verner Williams Hart (1869-1919), with her husband James Edwards Hart (1868-1936) inherited the estate near the turn of the of the century.
 Because of financial challenges, the Hart family sold off a large portion of the Woodlawn estate including the mansion to Duncan Kenner who turned it around to Henry Richardson.
 Verner kept about 160 acres.
 Her sister Lera Douglass Williams Goodall (1863-1945) purchased a 430 acre tract.
 Lera was married to John Lewis Goodall, Jr. (1858-1897).
 The Goodall family left Nashville at some point for Galveston, TX.